Head, EPS Division;

 Earth Science and Open Science

 Purchase Recommendation - we welcome your suggestions!
 Please contact your librarian or fill out the purchase recommendation form if you would like to suggest that we purchase a journal or book for the collection.
-If we have an ebook but you would prefer the print book, we can also purchase the print version for the collection on request.

 Contact us to schedule workshops about Overleaf, research workflows, data management and more!
 We're happy to present personalized sessions for your course or research group.

 Celebrate Love Data Week by joining us for a series of events from February 8 through February 12, 2021.
 This year, the UC campuses are partnering to celebrate this nationwide campaign designed to raise awareness and build community around research data.
 Tune in for sessions that explore topics related to data ethics, data security, and much more!
 Students, faculty, researchers, librarians, and data specialists are invited to attend these events to gain hands-on experience, learn about resources, and engage in discussions around data needs throughout the research process.

 To register for UCB workshops during this week and see what other sessions will be offered UC-wide, please visit: https://uc-love-data-week.github.io/

 Please contact firstname.lastname@example.org with questions.

 Our second annual student Mapmaking contest opens on March 1, 2021.
 Entries are due by April 9th.
 Find information about criteria, submission links and images of last year's winners at https://guides.lib.berkeley.edu/mapthebay